-Mostly climbs with one gentle walk in between.
+The trail mostly climbs with one gentle walk in between.
 Jakha is a village completely enveloped in the ways of the Satsang.
 No meat is taken here.
 Avoid asking for any live animals or eating meat out of canned tins.
 The campsite is just above the village and doubles up as the children’s playground.
-An alternative campsite is to camp in the courtyard of the school itself.
+An alternative campsite is the school courtyard itself.

-Jakha is the last stop to replenish your supplies and also look for porters if you are running short.
-For the next few days of your trek, there is rarely a soul you are likely to find on the route, except shepherds tending to their flocks.
+Jakha is the last stop to replenish your supplies and also to look for porters if you are running short of either.
+For the next few days of your trek, there is rarely a soul you’ll encounter, except shepherds tending to their flocks.
 This is how it is until you reach Sangla.

 The well defined trail ascends past the playground, passing through fields of the upper Jakha village before entering a magnificent fir forest.
 The entry to the forest is again so sudden that it is almost like someone has opened up a gate to let you in.
-The towering blue pines, each more than few centuries old, takes you through a civilization that is pristine and untouched.
+The towering blue pines, each more than few centuries old, take you through pristine and untouched surroundings.
 If you have a keen eye, catch a few maple trees within the pines, their golden orange leaves strewn amidst the pine cones.